John T. Haller, Updated October 24, 2013 (Created August 28, 2009)

 Popularity of individual open source license usage is tracked by several entities with the results published online.
 I thought it would be interesting to combine the license types that are similar and map out the overall popularity along with OSI and FSF approval and GPL compatibility.
-As you can see, the GPL/LGPL is the most popular license by a wide margin with over 60% of software being licensed under one or more versions.
-The next 3 licenses are all GPL compatible in some way meaning 75% to 89% or more open source code is GPL compatible (you can't tell exactly as some version issues enter into the mix with the Apache and Perl licenses).
+As you can see, the GPL/LGPL is the most popular license by a wide margin with over 54% of software being licensed under one or more versions.
+The next 3 licenses are all GPL compatible in some way meaning up to 72% to 91% or more of all open source code is GPL compatible and can be added to GPL licensed projects.
+Note that you can't tell exactly as some version issues enter into the mix with the Apache and Perl licenses.

 |License||Percent||OSI Approved||FSF Approved||GPL Compatible|